Why Does Water Kill Fire?

 Activation energy diagram

 This difference in energy between the products and the reactants is released into the environment, usually in the form of heat.
-From this diagram, it’s essential to notice that the released energy is entirely different from the activation energy.
+From this diagram, it’s essential to notice that the released energy differs entirely from the activation energy.
 Even if the reaction releases a vast amount of heat and energy, we still need to start by giving it a little kick-start of activation energy.

 One fuel molecule reacting with oxygen releases enough energy to cover the activation energy of the molecules around it.
 So only one molecule needs to react to get multiple molecules around it.
 It is one reason why fire can easily get out of control.